digital-work-lab/digital-work-lecture/11-futures.md

 - Computers will not be able to fully replicate human emotions
 - Machines will carry out the repetitive tasks
 - Humans would be supported by AI systems and become even more powerful

+Example: Radiologists and AI

+- In several cases, AI-based diagnostics is more accurate compared to a physician
+- Physicians know the limitations of AI-based predictions and take responsibility for treatment decisions
+- Patients prefer to interact with a physician

 ![bg right:35% width:400px](../material/healthcare.jpg)